maksimluzik/knowu/pricing.markdown

       <svg class="faq-chevron" width="20" height="20" viewBox="0 0 20 20" fill="none" aria-hidden="true"><path d="M5 8l5 5 5-5" stroke="currentColor" stroke-width="1.75" stroke-linecap="round" stroke-linejoin="round"/></svg>
     </button>
     <div class="faq-item__answer">
       <p>Absolutely.
 Employees own their data.
 In the Teams plan, managers see aggregated team insights and high-level indicators — not raw questionnaire answers or private AI conversations.
+Additionally, all business data for team plans is stored in a completely separate, isolated database to ensure maximum security and privacy.
 We follow GDPR-compliant data practices.
 See our <a href="/privacy-policy/">Privacy Policy</a> for details.</p>
     </div>
   </div>